Sunday, July 25, 2010

 In true amateur astronomer fashion, I wanted more; I just wasn’t sure how to get it.
 Until the late summer afternoon Daddy and Mama took me to Atlantic Mills.
 Atlantic Mills was, despite its name, not a mill of any kind; it was a primordial Walmart.
 What set it apart in my estimation was the toy department.
 Not only was its inventory extensive, it had a huge selection of items for the peculiar price of 77 cents.
 It was rather difficult for me to come up with even 77 cents, but I could usually cadge a few quarters off the OM with the promise that I’d behave and not whine about going home until Mama was well and truly Done Looking.

 Wouldn’t you know it?
 In spite of the six bits rattling around in my pocket, I couldn’t find much of interest this time out.
 Usually, what I was after would be a bag or box of plastic army men or spacemen (better) from the old Multiple Plastics toy company, but none of that appealed at the moment.
-Oh, the Marx Atomic Missile Base Playset was finer than split frog hair, but it was five dollars--which was birthday, if not Christmas range.
+Oh, the Marx Atomic Missile Base Playset was finer than split frog hair, but it was five dollars--which was birthday, if not Christmas, range.
 Then I came upon a shelf full of 77 cent binoculars.
 Hmmm…might come in handy when playing army or Jungle Jim.
 Or…didn’t I dimly remember something about looking at the sky with binoculars in one of my astronomy books?

 Which was probably the reason for the only disappointing thing about ‘em, their very narrow field.
-Nevertheless, not only did they at least hint at craters on the Moon—if not really show ‘em—they did show many more stars than I could see with my eyes alone, especially on summer nights when I scanned to the south, or on winter eves when I pointed toward Orion and his Milky Way—which was still visible in our neighborhood all through the 60s.
+Nevertheless, not only did they at least hint at craters on the Moon—if not quite show ‘em—they did show many more stars than I could see with my eyes, especially on summer nights when I scanned to the south, or on winter eves when I pointed toward Orion and his Milky Way—which was still visible in our neighborhood all through the 60s.
 I believe I even spied the Great Andromeda Nebula (as most of my books referred to it) one fall night, though I did not have a clue what I was a-looking at.

 I loved those little binoculars and kept ‘em for years, using them to help me see Comet Ikeya-Seki in 1965.
 In fact, I treasured them up until they were lost in one of my many moves in the 1970s – 1980s.
 One thing’s certain; they were my only pair for quite a while.
-Oh, Daddy had half a pair of binoculars, an expensive monocular, but you can bet your bippie I wasn’t allowed to touch that.
+Oh, Daddy had half-a-pair of binoculars, an expensive monocular, but you can bet your bippie I wasn’t allowed to touch that.
 Frankly, from the mid 60s on, I was more interested in real telescopes than binoculars, anyhow.

 It was then I realized binoculars ain’t just a telescope substitute; they are a completely different experience, a wide field view of the heavens you can experience comfortably with two eyes, sometimes with the added beauty of pseudo 3-D views.
 Even without 3-D illusions, using two eyes is more comfortable than using one.